Rheumatoid arthritis causes pain and swelling in the joints, including the hands, feet and wrists.

-In addition to affecting the joints, rheumatoid arthritis may affect the skin, eyes, lungs, heart, blood or nerves.
+As well as the joints, rheumatoid arthritis, sometimes called RA, can affect the skin, eyes, lungs, heart, blood or nerves.

 What are the symptoms of rheumatoid arthritis?